 Bayanihan in Melbourne marks Earth Day with focus on everyday responsibility

-The highlight of the gathering was guest speaker Cr Martin Taylor, immediate past mayor of the City of Whittlesea and current councillor for South Morang Ward, who spoke about sustainability and the shared role of the community in protecting the environment.
+The event focused on environmental issues affecting the community, particularly illegal rubbish dumping.
+The highlight of the gathering was guest speaker Cr Martin Taylor, immediate past mayor of the City of Whittlesea and current councillor for South Morang Ward.
+With a background in law, emergency services, and community work, Cr Taylor’s recent efforts have focused on road safety, community facilities, and sustainable development.

 Cr Martin Taylor speaks on environmental responsibility and illegal rubbish dumping during the Bayanihan in Melbourne Inc. Earth Day gathering.